 - Strengthening Dayak communities through public events that are oriented to the celebration of identity.

 - Bring Dayak voices to the world through a digital platform.

-- Lobbying and doing advocacy work in the national and international level for indigenous people rights.
+- Lobbying and doing advocacy work at the national and international levels for indigenous people's rights.

 Through this Dayak culture and the rainforest of Kalimantan will be maintained and protected.

 Rainforest 4 has added its support to the Orangutan Information Centre and their overwhelmingly positive action to protect and restore rainforest in Sumatra, which has included the planting of 1,775,153 trees!Read more